jgm/pandoc/INSTALL.md

 installations of pandoc; it is recommended to properly uninstall pandoc before switching to an alternative installation method.

 By default, Pandoc creates PDFs using LaTeX.
 We recommend installing it via [MiKTeX].
+With the option `--pdf-engine`, you however can specify other programs for this task.

 ## macOS